priy1105/Bank_Customer_Churn_Predictor/README.md

 ---

-**Deployment**
-Once the files are added and configured, your Space will automatically build and deploy your Gradio application.
-The deployment status can be tracked on the Hugging Face Spaces interface.

----

-**Accessing the Application**
-After successful deployment, you can access your Gradio interface through the link provided by Hugging Face Spaces.
-Users can interact with the interface to make predictions using the deployed machine learning model.
-You can access the web application [HERE](https://huggingface.co/spaces/phenomkay/Bank_Churn)

----

 ## Conclusion

 This project demonstrates how to preprocess data, train multiple machine learning models, and evaluate their performance for predicting customer churn in a bank.
 The XGBoost model achieved the highest accuracy and AUC score.